joe-watkins/bootstrap-nojs/readme.md

 # Bootstrap nojs
-Bootstrap components that work without JavaScript.
-Examples of Bootstrap components built using Progressive Enhancement.
+Examples of Bootstrap components built using Progressive Enhancement and that work without JavaScript.